AyraStelmaszewski/Cheatsheet-Phising/Phising-Demonstration.md

 # Challenge
-Bob has a dog (a bull terrier) named "Shimi".
-Bob really loves his dog <br>
 Alice is a fan of Mécanique.
 She has two vintage cars and often likes to parade around with her ancestral objects. <br>
-The mission will be to obtain Alice's or Bob's password
+The mission will be to obtain Alice password

 ## Walkthrough

-1) Investigate your target and clone the website of an appropriate service.
-2) Link the form on your fake website to one of your databases.
-3) Build a relevant domain for your fake website.
-4) Create a suitable email address based on the chosen domain.
-### REAL WEBSITE
+### Real website
+In our simulated case, the attacker will try to obtain the password for 2ememain, a well-known website for selling second-hand items. <br>
+The attacker will attempt to clone the login page of the targeted website.

 ![image](https://github.com/AyraStelmaszewski/Cheatsheet-Phising/assets/68444023/6bd84a36-b455-4a44-b165-185b2b9d4121)

-### FAKE WEBSITE
+### Fake website
-    It's not the same result as I copied the html manually and removed js scripts who caused issues.
-    The goal here is to understand phising metholodoly.
-    To make clone, we could use a few tools already made like Goclone or Social Engineering Toolit.
+For this simulation, we will not attempt to clone the entire website architecture but will focus solely on the login page.
+We can simply use the inspector tools to copy and paste the HTML and CSS content.
+Any JavaScript that causes issues can be removed.
+The page may not be an exact replica, but our goal here is to demonstrate a phishing methodology.
+If we want to clone an entire website, we can use tools like Goclone or the Social Engineering Toolkit.

+### Build a way to store the form data

+#### Databases
+An attacker could choose to build a database system to store the data. <br>
+For this demonstration, we'll use a NoSQL database, MongoDB, which is straightforward to integrate into a Flask app.<br>
+Of course, this controller could be improved with features like prefilled email fields, redirection to the real website, or even a redirection and connection with the stolen credentials. <br>
+However, we'll keep it simple with a blank form and no specific redirection except to the login page.
 ![image](https://github.com/AyraStelmaszewski/Cheatsheet-Phising/assets/68444023/211cb0c4-b230-4148-8fbc-f8577d35dd52)

 ![image](https://github.com/AyraStelmaszewski/Cheatsheet-Phising/assets/68444023/62fa94e3-1ab3-4aaf-ba56-370d88119280)